 Food Shortages Will Be Prevalent

 As extreme inflation cripples marginal businesses, including suppliers, wholesalers, and retailers, payments will be delayed and then cease.
 As inflation persists, more businesses will fail, and food will become a scarce commodity.

 - Grocery stores only stock about three days’ worth of food at a time.
 If currency still holds some value, people will stampede to the local supermarkets and buy as much as they can.
 After that, shelves will be raided by looters and empty out in no time.

 - Start stockpiling early.
-Make sufficient space to store freeze-dried meals, canned items, and dry goods.
+Make enough space to store freeze-dried meals, canned items, and dry goods.
 Check to ensure that the temperature and humidity requirements on your preps match the climate of your storage space.